 Victor Garcia, Ph.D., assistant professor, focuses on characterizing the relationship between the vasoactive eicosanoid 20-hydroxyeicosatetraenoic acid (20-HETE) and the orphan receptor GPR75 with the pursuit of deorphanizing GPR75 as the 20-HETE receptor (20-HETER).
 The 20-HETE/GPR75 pairing and array of signaling mechanism influenced by this interaction is explored across the vasculature with a focus on endothelial and vascular smooth muscle signaling.
 Exploration within this topic will help shed light into various pathologies influenced by 20-HETE, including diabetes, metabolic syndrome, vascular remodeling and hypertension.

-Austin M. Guo, Ph.D., assistant professor, focuses on understanding the complex mechanisms involved in the regulation of the angiogenic processes necessary for tissue repair (re-vascularization) and cancer growth.
-Stem cells are used in my lab to investigate the role of cytochrome P450 derived eicosanoids, specifically 20-hydroxyeicosatetraenoic acid (20-HETE), in regulating the migration, homing and differentiation of endothelial progenitor cells to form a mature and functioning blood vessel.
+Austin M. Guo, Ph.D., assistant professor, investigating the complex mechanisms involved in the regulation of the angiogenic processes necessary for tissue repair (re-vascularization) and cancer growth.
+Stem cells and animal models are used in my lab to study the novel role of cytochrome P450 derived eicosanoids, specifically 20-hydroxyeicosatetraenoic acid (20-HETE), in regulation of the ischemia-induced angiogenesis involving endothelial progenitor cells, inflammatory neutrophil, and its underlying molecular and cellular mechanisms.